 Resources for Exploring More of Chinese Number Slang

-For more ammunition for your ever growing arsenal of Chinese slang, check out this great video from YouTube channel Off The Great Wall:
+For more ammunition for your ever-growing arsenal of Chinese slang, check out this great video from YouTube channel Off The Great Wall:

 Here are a few other resources to check out:

 - Wikipedia.
 This Chinese Internet Slang Wikipedia page dives into even more number slang—if you’re ready for it!
-Also worth checking out are some Latin and Chinese character abbreviations, if you don’t want to just stop at numbers.
+Also worth checking out are the Latin and Chinese character abbreviations, if you don’t want to just stop at numbers.